 Do you see the four points where those lines intersect?

-Added to that, we automatically look to the area of a photograph where the lines intersect.
-By placing the eye at the intersection, you are making it easier for your viewer to read your photograph.
+Plus, as I mentioned earlier, we automatically look to the area of a photograph where the lines intersect.
+By placing the eye at the intersection, you make it easier for your viewer to read your photograph.

-Again, remember to give your subject room to breathe and to move by ensuring that they are looking into the frame and not at the frame edge.
+Again, remember to give your subject room to breathe and to move by ensuring that they’re looking into the frame and not at the frame edge.

 When you take a photograph, ask yourself: